 Ataxia refers to uncoordinated movements, such as walking.
 Telangiectasias are enlarged blood vessels (capillaries) just below the surface of the skin.
-Telangiectasias appear as tiny, red, spider-like veins.
+Telangiectasias appear as tiny, red, spider-like blood vessels.

 Ataxia-telangiectasia is inherited.
 This means it is passed down through families.
 It is an autosomal recessive trait.
 Both parents must provide a copy of a nonworking gene for the child to have symptoms of the disorder.

 The disease results from a mutation in the ATM gene.
 This gene provides instructions for making a protein that helps control the rate at which cells grow and divide.
 Defects in this gene can lead to abnormal cell death around the body, including the part of the brain that helps coordinate movement.